 Background and future potential

 In 2018, Roots of Impact together with the Boston Consulting Group (BCG) defined the term and practice of Impact-Linked Finance as the next logical step in the evolution of SIINC.
-The number and scope of Impact-Linked Finance transactions and programs is increasing exponentially.
+The number and scope of Impact-Linked Finance transactions and programs are increasing exponentially.
 The Impact Linked Finance Fund established by Roots of Impact and iGravity is serving as an important milestone to introduce the next evolutionary step for more effective impact finance.